ironhacks/docs/docs/3-Cloud-Api/setup.md

 see url: ___

-Do not commit this file to the project repo
+Do not commit this file to the project repo.